chaplinjs/chaplin/docs/chaplin.layout.md

 ### initialize([options={}])

 * **options**:
     * **routeLinks**: the selector of elements you want to apply internal routing to.
-Set to false to deactivate internal routing. *Default: 'a, .go-to'*
+Set to false to deactivate internal routing. *Default: 'a, .go-to'*.
+If `false`y, chaplin won’t route links at all.
     * **skipRouting**: if you want to skip the internal routing in some situation.
 Can take the following value:
         * selector: check if the activated link matches the selector.
         * function: check the return value.
 Return `true` to continue routing, return `false` to stop routing.
 The path and the elements are passed as parameters.
 Example: `function(href, el) { return href == 'bla'; }`